mmeents/DataMattei/README.md

   ### INI file support objects for file IO ops.
   ### MMExt object is a Static object with static methods that do a lot and appear within code completion.
   ### MMStrUtils object is a pre cursor to the MMExt object before they went static.
 Left in for backward compatability purposes.
   ### Cryptography support for encodeing and encrypting content via AES, DES and RSA.
-Main objects are Keypair, RSATool and MMExt
+Main objects are Keypair, RSATool and MMCredential Store.
+MMCredential store is component that encrypts account credentials in a file in the ProgramData folder under MMCommon directory.
+This allows for a way to store additional named credentials to a password protected file.
   ### UserManager and providers to implement multi user website authentication with either Forms or Windows authentication.
   ### MMWebsiteContext has varAt methods that searches the multitude of locations for web request response parameter passing.
   ### dbVar and FileVar object that provides persistance via Database and File to name value pairs.